 UC Irvine Health surgeons are the first in the nation to use a device that reduces by half the need to remove breast cancer cells missed during an initial lumpectomy.
 The MarginProbe® system lets the surgeon immediately assess whether cancer cells remain on the margins of excised tissue.
 Currently, patients have to wait days for the results of a pathology text.

 “All of my patients know someone who has had to go back into surgery because their doctor didn’t get the entire tumor out,” said UC Irvine Health surgical oncologist Dr. Alice Police.
 “The ability to check tissue in the operating room is a game changer in surgery for early-stage breast cancer.”

 The goal in a lumpectomy is to completely remove the cancer while preserving as much normal breast tissue as possible.
 If a pathologist finds cancer cells on the edges of the tissue taken out, surgeons must assume the lumpectomy didn’t get the entire tumor.

 The Food & Drug Administration approved MarginProbe in December, and UC Irvine Medical Center is the first hospital in the U.S. to employ the system, according to manufacturer Dune Medical Devices.

-They had participated in an FDA trial that included more than 660 women across the U.S. In the prospective, multicenter, randomized, double-arm study, surgeons applied the device to breast tissue removed during in-progress initial lumpectomies and, if indicated, shaved additional tissue on the spot.
+They had participated in an FDA trial that included more than 660 women across the United States.
+In the prospective, multiple center, randomized, double-arm study, surgeons applied the device to breast tissue removed during in-progress initial lumpectomies and, if indicated, shaved additional tissue on the spot.
 This was found to reduce by 56 percent the need for repeat surgeries.